“I was unexpectedly blown away by Hendrix! There should be at least one college as good as Hendrix in every state.“

 - Bailey Library features a Math Help and Writing Center, a 24-hour computer lab, and a Learning Commons offering Peer tutoring services.

 Philosophy and Religious Studies

 – Sociology emphasis

-Pre-professional programs exist for students interested in careers in dentistry, engineering, health science, law, medicine, ministry, pharmacy, public health, secondary teacher education, social work, and veterinary medicine.
+Pre-professional programs exist for students interested in careers in dentistry, engineering, health science, law, medicine, ministry, nursing, occupational therapy, pharmacy, physical therapy, public health, secondary teacher education, social work, and veterinary medicine.
 The Guide to Academic Planning includes information on each of these programs.

 - Approximately 85% of students live in college-owned housing.
 Your Hendrix residence hall will influence your college experience in a most extraordinary way; each has its own distinct character, architecture, traditions, and activities.
 After freshman year, students have the option to continue living in one of the six traditional residence halls or move into one of the five residence houses, three theme houses, or five apartment complexes.

 - Students are diverse, eclectic, open-minded, politically active, committed to social justice, and concerned about environmental issues.

 - No fraternities or sororities; everyone is welcomed at all social activities.